-Our findings of inadequate enforcement are consistent with the Auditor General's recent report on the Ministry of Energy and Mines.
-The Auditor general found that "MEM has a limited compliance and enforcement program and weak planning, and therefore its regulatory oversight activities are inadequate."41
+Our findings of inadequate enforcement are consistent with the B.C.
+Auditor General's 2016 report "An Audit of Compliance and Enforcement in the Mining Sector."
+The Auditor General found that "MEM has a limited compliance and enforcement program and weak planning, and therefore its regulatory oversight activities are inadequate."
+41

 Although placer mining does not have high economic returns, as noted by the 2003 B.C.
 Mining Task Force, the industry is centered in areas that need a high level of environmental protection to ensure the health of B.C.'s fish stocks and drinking water supplies.
-Yet the Mining Task Force recommended that the industry be de-regulated in response to low government returns.42 As apparent in Table 2, the inspection rate dropped following the Task Force report.
+Yet the Mining Task Force recommended that the industry be de-regulated in response to low government returns.42 As apparent in Figure 2, the inspection rate dropped following the Task Force report.
 This low inspection rate may have helped create the situation noted in the MoE audit, which found a significant portion of placer miners breaking the rules.
-Thus, the savings gained by the provincial government from de-regulating the placer industry likely has a steep cost to fisheries, drinking water, and at-risk species, costs which need to be assessed and accounted for.
+Thus, the savings gained by the provincial government from de-regulating the placer industry likely has had a steep cost to fisheries, drinking water, and atrisk species, costs which should be accounted for and assessed.